Healthy Homes Assessment Oriental Bay

 Insulation Oriental Bay

-Insulation for underfloor and ceilings is a requirement on all rental homes as of July 1st, 2019.
-All landlords and property managers should make sure that the insulation is up to current standard.
-In some instances, existing ceiling insulation or insulation in the sub floor space may require to be replaced or replaced.
+The insulation of the ceiling and underfloor is a requirement to all rental homes as of July 1st, 2019.
+Property managers and landlords are required to make sure that the insulation meets standards that are in line with the latest standard.
+In certain situations, the existing ceiling insulation or insulation in the subfloor space may require to be topped up or replaced.

 Insulation needs to meet the R-values that are appropriate for your region.